Kyle Bradstreet

-Kyle Bradstreet (born 1979/1980) is an American television writer and producer.
+Kyle Bradstreet (born December 10, 1979) is an American television writer and producer.
 From 2015 to 2019, Bradstreet worked on the USA Network series Mr. Robot.
-He is the creator and the executive producer of the upcoming Disney+ miniseries Secret Invasion.
+He is the creator and the executive producer of the Disney+ miniseries Secret Invasion.

 Career

 While attending Buffalo State College, he met television writer Tom Fontana, and upon graduating Bradstreet moved to New York City to work for Fontana, writing for his shows The Philanthropist, Copper, and Borgia.
 He also worked on Berlin Station as a consulting producer.

-Bradstreet wrote and executive produced on the USA Network series Mr. Robot from 2015 to 2019, and was nominated for the Primetime Emmy Award for Outstanding Drama Series in 2016.
+Bradstreet wrote and executive produced on the USA Network series Mr. Robot from 2015 to 2019, winning a Golden Globe Award, a Peabody Award and a Writers Guild of America Award.
+He was also nominated for the Primetime Emmy Award for Outstanding Drama Series in 2016.